camagu/jquery-feeds/README.md

 --------------------------------------------------------------------------------------------------------------------------

-You can change the loader template as well by passing a template or it's *id* to the *loadingTemplate* option:
+You can change the loader template as well by passing a template, it's *id* or a callback to the *loadingTemplate* option:

 ```javascript
 $('#container').feeds({